pattyg4/GRAD521_DMPPATTY_2020/index.md

 d.
 Patty_Post_mycor_sitelocation_plotnumber_datecollected(yyyy/mm/dd)

 2. Field and soil condition observations: These observations will be recorded tabularly on site to then be digitized into Excel to match the soil condition file names above.
-Data “h” through “k” will be recorded in lab and added to the digitized sheets.
+Data “h” through “n” will be recorded in lab and added to the digitized sheets.

 a.
 Restoration level (pre or post)